2025 Abilene Christian Wildcats football team

-The 2025 Abilene Christian Wildcats football team represent Abilene Christian University as a member of the United Athletic Conference (UAC) during the 2025 NCAA Division I FCS football season.
-The Wildcats are led by fourth-year head coach Keith Patterson and play their home games at Wildcat Stadium in Abilene, Texas.
+The 2025 Abilene Christian Wildcats football team represented Abilene Christian University as a member of the United Athletic Conference (UAC) during the 2025 NCAA Division I FCS football season.
+The Wildcats were led by fourth-year head coach Keith Patterson and played their home games at Wildcat Stadium in Abilene, Texas.

 Schedule

 Abilene Christian announced the 2025 schedule on December 3, 2024.